mvolkmann/MyUnixEnv/notes/GoNotes.md

 because the code is less readable than explicitly returning values.

-- deferred functions
+## Deferred Functions

-  - inside a function, function calls preceded by `defer` will have their arguments evaluated, but will not execute until the containing function exits
+Inside a function, function calls preceded by `defer` will have their arguments evaluated immediately, but the function will not execute until the containing function exits.

-  - all deferred calls are placed on a stack and executed in the reverse order from which they are evaluated
+All deferred calls are placed on a stack and executed in the reverse order from which they are evaluated.

-  - typically used for resource cleanup such as closing files that must occur regardless of the code path taken in the function
+Deferred functions are typically used for resource cleanup that must occur regardless of the code path taken in the function.
+Examples include closing files or network connections.

-    - an alternative to try/finally in other languages
+This is an alternative to the `try`/`finally` syntax found in other languages.

 ## Interfaces